.

 Lamb to the Slaughter

-steal his wife's valuable jewellery while the two of them are out at a show.
-At 10pm Rudy breaks in, then at 10.30 Gene returns with his wife as planned.
-But though what follows is what Gene has planned, it's not good news for Lamb, as he's shot along with Mrs Walker.
+Peter Reynolds is typecast a villain Gene Walker.
+He hires burglar Rudy Lamb to steal his wife Helen's valuable jewellery while the two of them are out at a show.
+At 10pm Rudy breaks in, then at 10.30 Gene returns with Helen as planned.
+But though what follows is what Gene has planned, it's not good news for Lamb, as he is shot along with Mrs Walker.

-John Hunter is relaxing at home to a 78rpm record when he's summoned to the crime scene.
-Gene's story: "this man leaped from the shadows."
-His wife for some reason leaped towards the gun.
+John Hunter is relaxing at home to a 78rpm record when he's summoned.
+Gene's story is that they had come home to interrupt a burglar, and his wife for some reason had attempted to grab the burglar's gun.
 Gene rushed for his own gun in his desk and shot the burglar.

-At the County Morgue the burglar's seductive widow Gertrude (Sandra Dorne, also rather typecast) identifies her late husband.
+At the County Morgue the burglar's seductive widow Gertrude (Sandra Dorne) identifies her late husband.

-She phones Walker, who's put his feet up at home, to say her husband had told her all about "the deal" so she
+She phones Walker, who has put his feet up at home, to say her husband had told her all about "the deal" so she

 knows he has been framed.
-Walker agrees to meet her.
+Walker has to agree to meet her.
 Come round, he suggests.
-"In a hotel lobby," she tells him, "where there are plenty of people."
+But she insists they meet in a hotel lobby "where there are plenty of people."

-Hunter does a spot of breaking and entering at Gene Walker's, entering via the library window.
+Hunter does a spot of breaking and entering himself at Gene Walker's, entering via the library window.
 A bullet hole in Walker's overcoat is a dead giveaway.
-Now how come Inspector Davies (Bruce Beeby) missed that clue?
+Now how come Inspector Davis missed that clue?
 He discusses with our man at the Yard how to get enough evidence to convict Walker.
 It's the old entrapment method.
 He pretends Mrs Lamb had phoned him on her deathbed, accusing Gene of the deed.
 Walker gives himself away by saying she had been strangled, though how could he have known this?
-Waiting in the wings is the inspector, waiting to take Gene to jail.
+Waiting in the wings is the inspector, waiting to escort Gene off to jail.

 Cheaters